tatianegercina/FinTech/01-Lesson-Plans/14-Deep-Learning/3/LessonPlan.md

 ### 5. Instructor Do: RNNs for NLP - Sentiment Analysis (15 min)

 In this activity, students will learn how to define an LSTM RNN model for sentiment analysis using Keras.
-Also, data preparation for using LSTM models for natural language processing is introduced.
+Data preparation to use LSTM models for natural language processing is also introduced.

 **Files:**